-There is only very limited support for development of specific guidelines with most Contracting Parties tending to support the development of generic guidelines if they were considered necessary (OSPAR, 2003).
-In addition, there was general support for:
+At SEABED 2002 there was only very limited support for specific guidelines with most Contracting Parties tending to support generic guidelines if they were considered necessary.
+In addition, there was general support at the meeting for:

-- The case-by-case environment assessment approach to dealing with proposed placements or constructions in the OSPAR Maritime Area. - A requirement for the removal of installations and structures from the OSPAR Maritime Area at the end of their lives where appropriate.
+• The case-by-case environment assessment approach to dealing with proposed placements or constructions in the OSPAR Maritime Area.

+• A requirement for the removal of installations and structures from the OSPAR Maritime Area at the end of their lives where appropriate.